Cross-Model Disagreement as a Label-Free Correctness Signal: Experiments

 We evaluate \gls{cmp} and \gls{cme} against within-model baselines across four benchmarks and model pairs spanning asymmetric and same-sized cross-family configurations.
 Table~\ref{tab:main} and Figure~\ref{fig:bar-apgr} summarize the main results: \gls{cmp} leads on MMLU and GSM8K while \gls{cme} is more competitive on TriviaQA, and both cross-model signals consistently outperform their within-model counterparts on tasks where the generator makes confident errors.
 The paragraphs below analyze the per-case signal structure, quintile separation, and conditions under which cross-model signals succeed or fail.

 \paragraph{CMP targets the failure mode G-Ent misses.} Figure~\ref{fig:analysis} isolates the four outcome categories.
-On MMLU (OLMo-7B $\to$ Llama-8B), \gls{cmp} in the ``generator wrong only'' case is $155\times$ the both-correct baseline---a 9$\times$ spike over the remaining cases---while G-Ent is flat across all four ($\leq 1.0\times$ variation).
-On TriviaQA (Llama-8B $\to$ Qwen-7B) the pattern sharpens: \gls{cmp} reaches $834\mathrm{k}$ versus $97$ when both models are correct (10$\times$ selectivity), while G-Ent rises by only 1.6$\times$.
+On MMLU (OLMo-7B $\to$ Llama-8B), \gls{cmp} in the ``generator wrong only'' case is $154\times$ the both-correct baseline---a 9$\times$ spike over the remaining cases---while G-Ent is flat across all four ($\leq 1.0\times$ variation).
+On TriviaQA (Llama-8B $\to$ Qwen-7B) the pattern sharpens: \gls{cmp} reaches $46\mathrm{k}$ versus $97$ when both models are correct (18$\times$ selectivity), while G-Ent rises by only 1.6$\times$.
 G-Ent is elevated whenever the generator is uncertain regardless of whether the verifier concurs; \gls{cmp} selectively spikes only when the generator's error is not shared by the verifier.

 Figure~\ref{fig:bar-apgr}A reports mean AUROC across all model pairs.
-On MMLU, \gls{cmp} achieves 0.797 versus 0.630 for G-Ent and 0.646 for G-PPL, leading in all six pairs.
-On GSM8K, \gls{cmp} (0.668) and \gls{cme} (0.655) both outperform G-Ent (0.619) and G-PPL (0.553), with G-PPL performing worst of all four signals---consistent with the near-flat quintile spread in Figure~\ref{fig:analysis}.
-On TriviaQA (context), \gls{cme} leads (0.835) with G-Ent close behind (0.828), while \gls{cmp} underperforms on several pairs where the verifier shares similar knowledge gaps to the generator.
-On TriviaQA (no context) the signals cluster tightly (G-Ent~0.824, G-PPL~0.821, CMP~0.807, CME~0.770) with no clear winner, consistent with retrieval errors being detectable by within-model signals when context is absent.
+On MMLU, \gls{cmp} wins 12 of 15 pairs by AUROC, with a mean of 0.727 versus 0.595 for G-Ent and 0.607 for G-PPL.
+On GSM8K, \gls{cmp} (0.623) and \gls{cme} (0.621) both outperform G-Ent (0.584) and G-PPL (0.533), with G-PPL performing worst of all four signals---consistent with the near-flat quintile spread in Figure~\ref{fig:analysis}.
+On TriviaQA (context), \gls{cme} leads (0.743) with G-Ent close behind (0.732), while \gls{cmp} underperforms on several pairs where the verifier shares similar knowledge gaps to the generator.
+On TriviaQA (no context) the AUROC signals cluster (G-Ent~0.779, CMP~0.750, CME~0.738, G-PPL~0.687): G-Ent is the strongest AUROC signal on this dataset, while \gls{cmp} leads on routing-relevant APGR, consistent with retrieval errors being detectable by within-model signals when context is absent.